 As I watch my boys day by day, growing up together, my greatest wish for them – besides becoming whomever they want to be and being ridiculously happy, giving me dozens of grandchildren and never forgetting to visit me weekly – is that they journey through boyhood into their adult years feeling comfortable in their own skin.

 I take tremendously good care of my skin – people often think I’m much younger than I am because of it.
 I might have some way to go on feeling comfortable emotionally in my own skin, but physically, if I could show you the way my skin feels when I go to bed every night, picture this.
 It’s a hippity hoppity bunny rabbit, cottontail bobbing as it kicks its fluffy little tootsies in the fresh air, rolling in meadow of dewy clover.
 I feel amazing.
-Besides drinking an ocean of water, this is my self care that I practice every day without fail, and it’s all because of my childhood.
+Besides drinking an ocean of water, and using my lash serum, this is my self care that I practice every day without fail, and it’s all because of my childhood.

 ECZEMA AND DRY SKIN